FriendsOfFlarum/cookie-consent/README.md

 ## Configuration

-Once enabled, a new modal to configure your desired settings will appear.
+Once enabled, a new modal to configure/customize your desired settings will appear.

-### Usage
+## Usage

 To get to the settings modal, click the triple dots that appear when hovering your mouse cursor over the "Cookie Consent" extension text as shown below: